lnstadrum/beatmup/README.md

 * Beatmup is tested in **linux**, **Windows** and **Android**.
 It works on **Raspberry Pi** and uses its GPU as well.
   - Android Java API is available.
     * Provides access to the camera.
 Enables realtime camera preview processing with custom shaders
+  - Compiles with gcc, clang, MSVC
   - Few to no dependencies; git and CMake is all you need
 * Beatmup evolves as much as it can!
   - Basic OpenSL ES and AAudio support to play audio (Android)
-  - Efficient audio signals graph plotting
+  - Efficient audio signal graph plotting
   - Video decoding support (Android)
   - Neural networks inference using OpenGL compute shaders (in progress)